1956 Dodge Dakota

 Front Suspension Clip Swap

-Our 1956 Dodge came stock with independent front suspension that utilized a kingpin support rather than ball joints, skinny cast-iron upper control arms, a tiny sway bar, and wimpy drum brakes (Figures 1).
-1956 Plymouths share the same front suspension for those Plymouth readers out there, although the baseline measurements for the chassis will differ.
-If I intended on floating around town for burgers, I’d simply rebuild the front suspension and stockpile parts for any necessary maintenance in the future, but going through the 1/4-mile traps at 105 mph with a screaming 450 HP Poly 390 stroker and blasting around corners up and down Rocky Mountain roads is a no-go for me with the stock suspension, steering, and brakes.
-While there was nothing inherently unsafe with new 1956 factory Dodge and Plymouth suspension in a stock car, Mopar finally abandoned the design in 1957 for good reason, late in the game years after GM and Ford had already moved on to ball-joints and beefier control arms.
+Our 1956 Dodge, like Plymouth, Chrysler, and DeSoto, came stock with independent front suspension that utilized a kingpin support rather than ball joints, skinny cast-iron upper control arms, a tiny sway bar, and wimpy drum brakes (Figures 1a).
+If I intended on floating around town for burgers, I’d simply rebuild the front suspension and stockpile parts for any necessary maintenance in the future, but going through the 1/4-mile traps above 100 mph with a screaming 450 HP Poly 390 stroker and blasting around corners up and down Rocky Mountain roads is a no-go for me with the stock suspension, steering, and brakes.
+While there was nothing inherently unsafe with new 1956 factory suspension in a stock car, Mopar finally abandoned the design in 1957 for good reason–late in the game years after GM and Ford had already moved on to ball-joints and beefier control arms.
 While Mopar certainly looked forward in many ways, not so in their 1955 – 1956 suspension.
 The design dates back to the early 1940’s, the components now have over 65 years of stress and wear on them, and rebuild parts are getting more expensive and growing more likely to go out of production altogether with each passing year.
 Disc brake conversion kits are available through a couple small outfits, but they are expensive ($1,600 last time I checked) and maintain the inferior kingpin and control arm design.
-Stouter Chrysler parts can be made to swap in but suffer from the same kingpin and steering shortcomings.
+Stouter Chrysler and DeSoto parts can be made to swap into Dodge and Plymouth cars but suffer from the same kingpin and steering shortcomings.
+Figures 1b – 1f look at the different frame dimensions for possible front clip donors.
+While I don’t have a scans from a 1956 DeSoto manual, I believe the front suspensions are similar to the Chrysler scans provided below.

 I went back and forth on different options from clipping the chassis with a late-1960’s Mopar torsion-bar setup to installing a Mustang II setup.
 I’ve clipped chassis and have installed Mustang II suspension before and know I could make either work.
 I also know how to beef up the weakest link in the Mustang II suspension–the lower tubular control arm pivot bolt boss–to where I’d be comfortable running it on the car.

 I came across a 1950’s Dodge truck enthusiast forum where people discussed running a first-generation 1987 – 1996 Dodge Dakota clip with good results and then found other resources discussing using the Dakota clip on 1955 – 1956 Plymouths.
 After researching parts availability, design, and speaking with two people who had clipped their 1955 Plymouths with Dakotas, I decided the Dakota clip was the way to go for multiple reasons.
 The first-generation Dakota utilizes a very stout, practical independent suspension design that includes 11″ disc brakes, rack and pinion power steering (manual racks are available), heavy 1.10″ sway bar, and 1/8″ thick plate steel chassis overlapped and continuously welded.
+The chassis at the splice location measures 28″ from inside rail to inside rail, close to the Dodge/Plymouth 29-1/2″.
 2″ dropped coil springs and forged 2″ dropped spindles are also available if height adjustment is desired, as are airbag setups for the lowriders among us.
 1987 – 1990 had 5-on-4-1/2″ bolt pattern rotors while 1991 – 1996 used 6-lug rotors, but the earlier 5-lug rotors will fit on the later spindles.
 Keep in mind with the rotor change came caliper changes, so the calipers and brackets must match the year of the spindle.
-Looking at the 1956 and Dakota clips side by side, I think the Dakota clip is actually lighter thanks to a slimmer frame rail and crossmember design, but I won’t know until I weight both clips.
 Donor trucks are plentiful in my local salvage yards, and rebuild parts are cheap and easily available at any parts house compared to 1956 parts.
 Importantly for the 1956 Dodge, the Dakota track width and chassis width and height are very similar.
 The 1956 has a track width of 58-1/2″ and the Dakota 61″, so the additional 1-1/4″ width on each side will clear the fenders and does not look odd.
 I can run skinnier wheels or more negative offset to address the track width as well if necessary.
 The frame rails almost align perfectly to where the 1956 rails and Dakota rails weave together for a fit that visually is difficult to notice once everything is installed in the engine compartment.

 From a financial standpoint, the Dakota clip is a no-brainer.
 While prices will vary by region and through the years, I spent $210 on the entire front clip and another $500 in premium parts to rebuild everything except the steering rack, which was usable for a total of $710 for the setup.
 In comparison, my price list for rebuilding the 1956 suspension and installing a disc brake conversion kit came to between $2,500 – $3,000–assuming I don’t need to find any used hard parts if mine are wasted beyond machining, and quality wide-track Mustang II kits run about $3,000 with a manual rack.